Investigators find 6 bodies, 154 cremated remains linked to illegal California crematorium

-HAYWARD, Calif.
-(KRON) — Six bodies and 154 cremated remains were found in a California warehouse earlier this month, prompting investigators to seek out the families of the deceased.
+Six bodies and 154 cremated remains were found in a Northern California warehouse earlier this month, prompting investigators to seek out the families of the deceased.

 The company’s license was suspended back in March 2018, at which time Oceanview Cremations was also prohibited from storing remains on its premises.
 But the California Cemetery and Funeral Board informed the Alameda County Coroner’s Bureau on Feb.
 28, 2023, that the business was continuing its operations.